-Thomas Spagnola, senior vice president at CheapOair recommends that travelers be on the lookout for flights that might be in lower demand.
+Thomas Spagnola, senior vice president of supplier relations at Fareportal, which owns CheapOair, recommends that travelers be on the lookout for flights that might be in lower demand.

 “Without question it can mean a tremendous amount of savings if a customer is able to take advantage of the flights where the airline needs more seats to fill,” Spagnola said.

-Mondays and Tuesday mornings are the best times to shop for a flight according to Spagnola, as this is just “after the airlines have processed demand for flights over the weekend,” when most travelers are booking flights.
+Mondays and Tuesday mornings are the best times to shop for a flight, according to Spagnola.
+This is just after the airlines have processed demand for flights over the weekend — when most travelers are booking flights.

-LLCs like Spirit Airlines, Frontier Airlines and Allegiant Air often offer cheaper airfare than other airlines.
-Just don’t forget to factor in fees and compare prices — these lower prices can also come with added fees for baggage, seat reservations and even carry-on luggage.
-Be sure to compare the full price, including extra fees, against conventional airlines to ensure you’re paying the lowest price.
+ULCCs like Spirit Airlines, Frontier Airlines and Allegiant Air often offer cheaper airfare than most other airlines.
+But don’t forget to factor in fees and compare prices.
+These lower airline prices can also come with added fees for baggage, seat reservations and even carry-on luggage.
+Compare the full price, including extra fees, against conventional airlines to ensure you’re paying the lowest price.

 “Leisure markets are a lot cheaper than business markets” when it comes to airfare, Spagnola said.

-Data from CheapOair of the least and most expensive domestic routes for comparable flight lengths proves this point.
-The most expensive routes are more likely to be to major business hubs like New York City and Washington, D.C., while leisure routes to or from vacation spots like Las Vegas and Florida were among the cheapest.
+Data from the airfare price comparison website Skyscanner proves this point: The most expensive routes are more likely to be to major business hubs like New York City and Washington, D.C., where the average round-trip ticket costs more than $390.
+On the other hand, routes from vacation spots like Las Vegas and Florida are among some of the cheapest.

-If you are flying from one major city to another, “flying from nearby airports for these flights can have a dramatic price difference,” according to Spagnola.
+If you are flying from one major city to another, Spagnola said that flying from nearby airports for these flights can have a dramatic price difference.
 Look for smaller municipal airports near your destination for savings.
-Just double check a map to make sure the airport is a reasonably close drive to your final destination.
+Just double-check a map to make sure the airport is a reasonably close drive to your final destination.

 Airfare just won’t be in everyone’s budget this holiday season.
-If you’re paying for more than two travelers, have a destination within 500 driving miles, or simply can’t afford an airplane ticket, taking an alternate form of transportation could definitely be a more economical choice this holiday season.
+If you’re paying for more than two travelers, have a destination within 500 driving miles or simply can’t afford an airplane ticket, taking an alternate form of transportation could be a more economical choice this holiday season.

-While Amtrak prices are not cheap, they do offer a better deal than flights during the holiday season, so long as time isn’t of the essence.
+Although Amtrak prices might not be cheap, it does offer a better deal than airlines do during the holiday season, so long as time isn’t of the essence.

 “Consider the train,” said Eileen Gunn, founder of family travel site FamiliesGo!
 “Amtrak’s prices are more transparent and less elastic so you have less of a holiday markup.”
 She also recommends looking at early morning or evening travel, as these off hours can carry cheaper pricing.

-Coach bus lines like Megabus and BoltBus have been helping to make this form of travel both cost-effective and convenient for travelers.
-Megabus often touts “fares as low as $1” and free WiFi onboard, and BoltBus offers a rewards program for frequent travelers as well as bigger seats and WiFi.
-Other bus companies to try include Lux Bus America, Vamoose, Tripper Bus, Greyhound and RedCoach.
+Coach bus lines such as Megabus and BoltBus have been helping to make this form of travel both cost-effective and convenient for travelers.
+Megabus often touts its “fares as low as $1” and free WiFi onboard, and BoltBus offers a rewards program for frequent travelers as well as bigger seats and WiFi.
+Other bus companies to try include: Vamoose, Tripper Bus, Greyhound and RedCoach.

 The major drawback is that bus routes are much more limited than airline routes and might not travel to your desired destination.
 Comparing prices between bus lines is also trickier, but the steep savings are worth it.